pfortune/weathertop-node/README.md

 - Click on the Folder button to open a station view and see the latest weather at that station.
 - Use the "Add Station" button to create a new station, making sure to include the station's location.
 - Add new readings to a station when it is opened.
-- View the max/min readings for temperature, wind speed, and pressure in the station report.
+- View the max/min readings and trends for temperature, wind speed, and pressure in the station report.
+- Delete readings and stations as needed.
+- Edit your personal details via the account settings.